 Alright so, what exactly is coma?
 Without diving too deep into the science behind it, the general concept is that certain points of light (generally near the edge of the frame) hit the spherical elements of a lens “improperly”.

 This is a common problem that is experienced not just by camera lenses, but by all sorts of optical equipment.
 Binoculars, low-end telescopes, etc.

 This phenomenon can be easily observed by shooting a (properly exposed) image of the night sky and then zooming in on the extreme corners of your image.
 You’ll notice comet-shaped stars with “tails”, as we mentioned earlier.

 How to avoid coma?

-Oftentimes, lenses suffer the most aberrations (of any kind) when wide open, thus dropping down just a few stops (in most cases) is able to remedy the vast majority of optical imperfections.
+Oftentimes, lenses suffer the most aberrations (of any kind, whether comatic or chromatic) when wide open, thus dropping down just a few stops (in most cases) is able to remedy the vast majority of optical imperfections.

 Sony Lenses with Low Coma

-It may take a bit of digging across the internet, but many different photographers have reviewed the astrophotography performance of their wide angle lenses.
+Sometimes you just need to upgrade to a better lens.
+The simple truth of the matter is that some lenses just suck when it comes to astro.
+It may take a bit of digging across the internet, but many different photographers have reviewed the astrophotography performance of their wide-angle lenses.

 Below, you can find links to the absolute best astro lenses for both a6xxx series cameras and a7x bodies.
 Thanks for reading, now get out there and shoot some stars!

 Some links on my website are affiliate links, which means I get a (very) small commission anytime you purchase something.
 This is at no extra cost to you.
 Thanks. <3